vanessafarraye/postit/README.md

 You can clone this repo or fork it, then you'll have to do a several steps in order to run it in your computer

-*First you have to do
+* You have to type on your terminal:
 ```
 npm install
 ```

-*Second run mongo on your terminal by typing
+* Run mongo on your terminal by typing
 ```
 mongod
 ```

-*Third run nodemon on your terminal by typing
+* Run nodemon on your terminal by typing
 ```
 nodemon
 ```

+Note: remember you have to run mongo and nodemon in different tabs

-After following those steps, got to
+* After following those steps, got to
 ```
 localhost:3000 on your computer in chrome
 ```